In the season-2014/15 global wheat production to decrease – FAO

 In turn, the Black Sea region will face fairly substantial decline of wheat yield indices caused by rather dry spring.
 Thus, the FAO expects that in 2014 the general harvest of wheat in Russia, Kazakhstan and Ukraine will reduce compared with last year.

 You can receive more detailed data on trends of the world grain market in the new season from the report of Natalia Merkusheva, economist at the Food and Agriculture Organization of the United Nations (FAO), within frames of the thirteenth international conference "Grain Forum - 2014: new markets, challenges and opportunities" (June 16-18, 2014, Odessa).

 You should be authorized to post comment

-Ukraine exported 10.6 mln tonnes of grains – Ministry of Agrarian Policy
+As of October 31, Ukraine harvested 55.6 mln tonnes of grains - Ministry of Agrarian Policy

 Nibulon became the special sponsor of the V Ukrainian Grain Congress

 In 2014/15 MY Ukraine to reduce the production and export volumes of vegetable oils